jc141x/jc141-bash/setup/readme.md

 ### dwarfs archives:

-- They don't need to be extracted, you can play as provided by running the start script.
+- Most of them don't to be extracted, you can play as provided by running the start script.

-- However, we do support extracting it for hardware that has very low reading speed like 12 year old laptops.
+- Games that run badly mounted, mostly open worlds are automatically extracted at first run.

+- Extracting manually

 ```
 bash dwarfsettings.sh extract